Uncover Hidden Flowers meanings

 Tulips also means rebirth since it is one of the first flowers that blooms in spring.
 Because of this, the tulip flower also garnered its other name as “heralds of spring”.
 As mentioned, the tulip can also symbolize fame and showiness because of its large petals.
 Since the tulips has a lot of different shades, the meaning could vary from one color to another but the variegated tulips often denotes about having beautiful eyes.
 The cream colored tulip on the other hand is meant to express commitment and eternal love.
 The purple tulips signify royalty while the pink hues of tulips could either mean confidence, affection and happiness.

 A striking orange tulip also signifies happiness but can also mean energy, warmth, enthusiasm and desire.
 If the tulip is given as a bouquet, then it means that the receiver holds elegance and grace.
 It’s also the perfect gift for those celebrating an 11th wedding anniversary.
 It’s no wonder that the tulip flower is the Emblem of Holland since they have been the main breeder as well as supplier of tulips all over the world for more than a 100 years now.
-For quite some time, the tulip became a symbol for the wealthy in Holland since they are the only one who can afford it.
-Some would even call it as a “pot of gold” - because it is really expensive.
+For quite some time, the tulip became a symbol for the wealthy in Holland since they are the only ones who can afford it.
+Some would even call it as a “pot of gold” - because it was expensive.

-The Shape: Cup-shape or can be star shaped.
+- The Shape: Cup-shape or can be star shaped.

-Petals: For every bloom, you will see 3 petals and 3 sepals.
+- Petals: For every bloom, you will see 3 petals and 3 sepals.

-Numerology: The tulip has a numerical expression of 6 - which often represents charming and lovable persons.
+- Numerology: The tulip has a numerical expression of 6 - which often represents charming and lovable persons.

-Color: Every color of the tulip flower has different meanings as the flower itself comes in different solid colors and variegated species.
+- Color: Every color of the tulip flower has different meanings as the flower itself comes in different solid colors and variegated species.